Skip to main content

 proxy_set_header X-Forwarded-Proto $scheme;

-# Required for SSE (live logs streaming)
+# Required for live logs (SSE)

 proxy_buffering off;